-EPA is proposing to approve a redesignation request and State Implementation Plan (SIP) revision submitted by the Commonwealth of Pennsylvania.
-The Pennsylvania Department of Environmental Protection (PADEP) is requesting that the Erie ozone nonattainment area (“Erie Area” or “Area”) be redesignated as attainment for the 8-hour ozone national ambient air quality standard (NAAQS).
-The Erie Area is comprised of Erie County, Pennsylvania.
-EPA is proposing Start Printed Page 40777to approve the ozone redesignation request for the Erie Area.
-In conjunction with its redesignation request, the Commonwealth submitted a SIP revision consisting of a maintenance plan for the Erie Area that provides for continued attainment of the 8-hour ozone NAAQS for at least 10 years after redesignation.
-EPA is proposing to make a determination that the Erie Area has attained the 8-hour ozone NAAQS, based upon three years of complete, quality-assured ambient air quality monitoring data for 2004-2006.
-EPA's proposed approval of the 8-hour ozone redesignation request is based on its determination that the Erie Area has met the criteria for redesignation to attainment specified in the Clean Air Act (CAA).
-In addition, the Commonwealth of Pennsylvania has also submitted a 2002 base-year inventory for the Erie Area, and EPA is proposing to approve that inventory for the Erie Area as a SIP revision.
-EPA is also providing information on the status of its adequacy determination for the motor vehicle emission budgets (MVEBs) that are identified in the maintenance plan for the Erie Area for purposes of transportation conformity, and is also proposing to approve those MVEBs.
-EPA is proposing approval of the redesignation request and of the maintenance plan and 2002 base-year inventory SIP revisions in accordance with the requirements of the CAA.
+EPA is approving a State Implementation Plan (SIP) revision submitted by the Commonwealth of Pennsylvania.
+The Pennsylvania Department of Environmental Protection (PADEP) is requesting that the Erie 8-hour ozone nonattainment area (“Erie Area” or “Area”) be redesignated as attainment for the 8-hour ozone ambient air quality standard (NAAQS).
+The Area is comprised of Erie County, Pennsylvania.
+EPA is approving the ozone redesignation request for the Erie Area.
+In conjunction with its redesignation request, PADEP submitted a SIP revision consisting of a maintenance plan for Erie Area that provides for continued attainment of the 8-hour ozone NAAQS for at least 10 years after redesignation.
+EPA is approving the 8-hour maintenance plan.
+PADEP also submitted a 2002 base year inventory for the Erie Area which EPA is approving.
+In addition, EPA is approving the adequacy determination for the motor vehicle emission budgets (MVEBs) that are identified in the Erie Area maintenance plan for purposes of transportation conformity, and is approving those MVEBs.
+EPA is approving the redesignation request, and the maintenance plan and the 2002 base year emissions inventory as revisions to the Pennsylvania SIP in accordance with the requirements of the Clean Air Act (CAA).

-Docket: All documents in the electronic docket are listed in the www.regulations.gov index.
-Although listed in the index, some information is not publicly available, i.e., CBI or other information whose disclosure is restricted by statute.
+EPA has established a docket for this action under Docket ID Number EPA-R03-OAR-2007-0476.
+All documents in the docket are listed in the www.regulations.gov Web site.
+Although listed in the electronic docket, some information is not publicly available, i.e., confidential business information (CBI) or other information whose disclosure is restricted by statute.
 Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
-Publicly available docket materials are available either electronically in www.regulations.gov or in hard copy during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
-Copies of the State submittal are available at the Pennsylvania Department of Environmental Protection Bureau of Air Quality Control, P.O.
+Publicly available docket materials are available either electronically through www.regulations.gov or in hard copy for public inspection during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
+Copies of the State submittal are available at the Pennsylvania Department of Environment Protection, Bureau of Air Quality Control, P.O.
 Box 8468, 400 Market Street, Harrisburg, Pennsylvania 17105.Start Further Info

 FOR FURTHER INFORMATION CONTACT: